What happened on this day in history: France recognizes American independence, Babe Ruth is born, and more events from February 6th in decades past.

 1919: The Weimar Republic Is Formed

 The Weimar Republic is formed in Germany.
-Following Germany’s defeat in the First World War, Emperor William II abdicated the throne.
+Following Germany’s defeat in World War I, Emperor William II abdicated the throne.
 The national assembly met in Weimar, Germany to discuss the new government.
 The assembly would eventually create a new constitution, preserving the country’s federal structure and strengthening the central government’s power.
 It provided Germany with a foundation for democracy, but came with several problems.
-The Weimar Republic would eventually collapse at the onset of Nazi domination.
+The Weimar Republic would eventually collapse with the rise of the Nazis in 1933.

-King George VI dies in his sleep at the age of 56 at Sandringham House.
-The king, who had reigned for 15 years and steered the country through World War II, died of coronary thrombosis after years of heavy smoking.
-His death elevated his 25-year-old daughter Elizabeth to the throne.
+King George VI dies in his sleep at the age of 56 following a long battle with cancer.
+He had reigned for 15 years and steered the country through World War II, after serving in the Royal Air Force during World War I. His death elevated his 25-year-old daughter Elizabeth to the throne.
+Her lavish coronation would follow on June 2, 1953.